Day 1: Nazareth, Tiberias & Sea of Galilee

-We begin our tour by traveling passed Herzliya and Netanya and then, continuing north along the coastal road parallel to the Mediterranean, we turn inland and drive through the Valley of Armageddon (Revelations 16:6).
-From here we can see Megiddo.
+We begin our tour by traveling passed Herzliya and Natanya and continue north along the coastal road parallel to the Mediterranean, we turn inland and drive through the Valley of Armageddon (Revelations 16:6), from here we can see Megiddo.
 On our way towards Nazareth we visit the Mt. of Precipitation (Luke 4:28-30).

 In Nazareth we visit the Church of Annunciation which was constructed on the spot where Gabriel appeared to Mary and told her she would soon be with child (Luke 1:26).
 Next-door we find the Church of Saint Joseph where Jesus’ father, Joseph had his carpentry.

-We depart Nazareth and travel to the Sea of Galilee (the Kinneret).
+We depart Nazareth and travel to the Sea of Galilee.
 On the way we pass Cana where Jesus turned water into wine (John 2:1-12).
-At the bottom of Mount Beatitude we visit Capernaum on the shore of the Sea of Galilee.
+At the bottom of Mount Beatitude we visit Capernaum on the shore of the Kinneret or Sea of Galilee.
 Here we see the home of Peter and the Church of the Multiplication (Mark 6:30-44).

 We travel along the waterfront of the Sea of Galilee where Jesus calmed the sea and walked on the water (Mark 4:35-41, 6:45-52).
 Across the water we can see the Golan Heights forming a beautiful backdrop as we pass the city of Tiberias which was settled more than 2,000 years ago and named after the Roman emperor Tiberius.